Vilnius-Lyceum-Robotics/limelight-3a-mod/README.md

 - The yellow LED is connected to GPIO 4
 - The green LED is connected to GPIO 5

 The LED GPIO pins are set up as Output, Pull Up, High as default.
-The pin value is inverted - high means LED off.
+The pin value is inverted - high means LED off

+## Performance, overclocking & overheating issues
+The CPU is directly attached to the aluminum casing using a head pad meaning it's got decent enough cooling to be overclocked to squeeze more performance out of it.
+2.05 GHz worked great for us, and would be fine for at least 5-10 minutes of the CPU running at full utilization until the casing got too hot to touch.
+You may find out more about overclocking the CM4 [here](https://www.jeffgeerling.com/blog/2020/overclocking-raspberry-pi-compute-module-4).

+While developing, you may shut down the Limelight's visionserver to save on CPU power and heat: `sudo systemctl stop limelight_visionserver`.